vectorgrp/sil-kit/docs/api/ethernet.rst

 ________

 An Ethernet controller should be connected to a switch for a valid simulation.
-For further details, refer to :ref:`simulating Ethernet switches<vibes/networksimulator:Ethernet>` and the :ref:`Network Simulator configuration<vibes/networksimulator:Configuration>`.
+For further details, refer to :ref:`simulating Ethernet switches<sec:networksimulator-configuration>` and the :ref:`Network Simulator configuration<sec:networksimulator-configuration>`.

 Receive State Change Events
 ___________________________